EntryDSM/Hermes/docs/source/index.html.md

 	"email": "asdf@gmail.com"
 }
 ```

-> Response will be like this
+> Response will be like this:

 ```
 HTTP/1.1 200 OK
 Content-Type: text/plain; charset=utf-8